lwerdna/workbench/espresso-logic-min/README.md

 Minimize logic by calling out to the [Espresso heuristic logic minimizer](https://en.wikipedia.org/wiki/Espresso_heuristic_logic_minimizer).

+(these results have been integrated into [curiousbits](https://github.com/lwerdna/curiousbits) library)

 Strings are given in Python format.

 This is not very efficient.
 It generates all minterms for a given expression and asks Espresso the result over a pipe.